-- K.3 Proposals for either replacement or relocated facilities should demonstrate: - a. equal or improved site accessibility to users by all means of transport including foot and cycle; and - b. sufficient spare capacity or agreement to accommodate displaced users at other equivalent community/leisure facilities with similar accessibility for users.
-For existing leisure facilities, in the absence of a robust district-wide needs assessment/capacity assessment, applicants will be expected to carry out such an assessment at their own cost; and - c. through local consultation, the level of interest in and viability of the continued use of the premises as a community/leisure facility. - K.4 The reference to 'peak period' refers to the expected busiest period of operation for the particular type of leisure facility.
-For example, for indoor sports facilities and outdoor floodlit all-weather pitches, the peak period is
+- K.3 Proposals for either replacement or relocated facilities should demonstrate: - a. equal or improved site accessibility to users by all means of transport including foot and cycle; and - sufficient spare capacity or agreement to accommodate displaced users at other equivalent community/leisure facilities with similar accessibility for users.
+For existing leisure facilities, in the absence of a robust district-wide needs assessment/capacity assessment,

-&lt;sup>1 National Planning Policy Framework, Paragraph 24
+&lt;sup>64 National Planning Policy Framework (2012), Paragraph 24

-- usually defined as weekday evenings and at the weekend.
+- applicants will be expected to carry out such an assessment at their own cost; and - c. through local consultation, the level of interest in and viability of the continued use of the premises as a community/leisure facility. - K.4 The reference to 'peak period' refers to the expected busiest period of operation for the particular type of leisure facility.
+For example, for indoor sports facilities and outdoor floodlit all-weather pitches, the peak period is usually defined as weekday evenings and at the weekend.
 For nightclubs this would be Friday and Saturday evenings from 10pm until closing time. - K.5 Any marketing exercise relating to facility or site should follow the appropriate marketing strategy requirements.
 Community and sporting, arts/cultural or entertainment leisure facilities should be marketed for a similar category of the facility that will be lost.
-In order to demonstrate that a facility (excluding a public house or public house site) is no longer needed, the facility and site should be marketed according to the marketing strategy requirements listed below. - K.6 While economic viability may apply to commercial leisure facilities, there are some leisure facilities/uses that are supported by external funding and their on going operations do not rely on being commercially profitable, such as a theatre or a public swimming pool.
+In order to demonstrate that a facility (excluding a public house or public house site) is no longer needed, the facility and site should be marketed according to the marketing strategy requirements listed below. - K.6 While economic viability may apply to commercial leisure facilities, there are some leisure facilities/uses that are supported by external funding and their on-going operations do not rely on being commercially profitable, such as a theatre or a public swimming pool.
 Facilities and uses that are not run as a commercial operation and rely on external funding will therefore be exempt from the marketing requirement as this will not provide an appropriate means of testing viability, given their reliance on external funding/subsidies. - K.7 Proposals involving the loss of a public house site should demonstrate: - a. the public house site has been marketed according to the marketing strategy requirements listed below; - b. how all reasonable diversification efforts have been considered under Public House Viability Appraisals listed below; and - c. the local community no longer needs the public house and alternative provision is available in the area by following the guidance under Public House Community Consultation and Catchment Assessment listed below.